Pelosi wants 'vote by mail' provisions in next U.S. coronavirus bill

 The coronavirus crisis has already upended the Democratic race to pick a challenger to face Trump.

 Three states - Wyoming, Hawaii and Alaska - have scrapped in-person voting for Democratic primaries on April 4, and will only permit voting by mail.
-Ohio and at least eight other states pushed their primaries back to May or June.
+Ohio pushed back its March 17 voting, setting a new date of April 28 for a primary conducted almost completely by mail, and at least eight other states pushed their primaries back to May or June.

 Democrats are putting together a fourth spending bill to battle the crisis, with an emphasis on infrastructure spending.
 Trump says he wants to rebuild infrastructure, but other Republicans have shown little interest, seeing it as an attempt to push through Democratic priorities.